$10M Gift from Ahuja Family to Help Invigorate Women & Children’s Center

-UH Rainbow Center for Women & Children is the new home for the UH Rainbow Ambulatory Practice and Women’s Health Clinic, previously located on the first floor of University Hospitals Rainbow Babies & Children’s Hospital.
+UH Rainbow Babies & Children’s Ahuja Center for Women & Children is home to the UH Rainbow Ambulatory Practice and Women’s Health Clinic, previously located on the first floor of University Hospitals Rainbow Babies & Children’s Hospital.
 These outpatient practices have grown significantly over the past decades, seeing more than 40,000 patient visits each year.
 These clinics are primary sites for our training of the next generation of pediatric and OB/GYN clinicians.

 With ongoing input and partnership from patients, families and community representatives, the center aims to optimize patient experience, and to provide an inviting and accessible campus.
 The center is part of a walkable and vibrant neighborhood, with beautiful garden space.